SixArm/mast-cell-help/topics/anaphylaxis-symptoms/index.md

 # Anaphylaxis symptoms

 Anaphylaxis is a severe and potentially life-threatening allergic reaction that can occur rapidly after exposure to an allergen.
-Anaphylactic reactions involve multiple systems in the body and can have a wide range of symptoms.
-The symptoms of anaphylaxis can vary from person to person, but they often include a combination of the following.
+Anaphylaxis can progress rapidly and may involve multiple systems in the body.
+Anaphylaxis is a medical emergency, and prompt treatment is crucial to prevent severe complications or death.

 Skin Symptoms: